FacuPerka/FacuPerka/README.md

 🌟 Main languages: JavaScript, Python
 💻 Windows and Linux user
 🚩 Interested mainly in web development
-🖌️ I loved to draw and design
+🖌️ Loved to draw and design
 🎵 Love rock argentino, jazz and blues
 ⬛ Simple and minimalist
 💎 Discord: acccord_